tabatabaei-mosi/WP-ROA/README.md

 - [ ] Improve the Base ROA class
 - [ ] Re-implement the TestEvaluation logging section (to include training of each model separately)
+- [ ] Update write_solution fnction and complete TODO parts of it